saas786/obsidian-notes-1/HECO/Condensate System Checkout.md

 >1.
 What is the purpose of the condensate system?

+The purpose of the condensate system is to condense the steam from the turbine in the condenser.
+The condensate is stored in the hotwell which is

 >2.
 Draw a functional condensate system.
 >-	What are the inter-phasing systems?
 >-	What are the relief valves in the system with their respective set point?